timothyjward/osgi.enroute.site/_tutorial/017-enRoute-ArcheTypes.md

 ### The api Archetype

 The api archetype is used to build an API bundle for your enRoute application.
-This type of bundle is where you should define your public interfaces and DTOs.
+This type of bundle is where you should define your [public interfaces](../FAQ/450-Designing-APIs.html) and [DTO](../FAQ/420--dtos.html)s.
 These packages should be versioned and exported.
-The ds-component Archetype

 ### The ds-component Archetype

-The ds-component archetype is used to create an OSGi service using Declarative Services.
+The ds-component archetype is used to create an OSGi service using [Declarative Services](../FAQ/300-declarative-services.html).
 This provides a simple programming model for referencing services from the OSGi service registry and then publishing your implementation as a service.
 Declarative Services uses annotations to define components and injection sites, and these annotations are ready for use in the basic component.

 ### The rest-component Archetype

 The rest-component archetype is similar to the ds-component  archetype, in that it defines an OSGi service using Declarative Services.
-This service, however, makes use of the OSGi JAX-RS whiteboard specification to transparently provide the JAX-RS resource methods as REST endpoints.
-This archetype is therefore an excellent way to get started when writing a REST microservice
+This service, however, makes use of the OSGi [JAX-RS whiteboard](../FAQ/400-patterns.html#whiteboard-pattern) specification to transparently provide the JAX-RS resource methods as REST endpoints.
+This archetype is therefore an excellent way to get started when writing a REST microservice.

 ### The bundle-test Archetype